Weight Loss Surgical Procedures

 - Once in a while, after the gastric bypass procedure, scar tissue in the abdomen can cause bowel blockage.
 This often goes away by itself.
 If it does not, you may need another surgery.

 - Some patients have problems with vitamins and minerals, like iron and vitamin B12, after gastric bypass surgery but sleeve gastrectomy.
-All obesity surgery patients must take vitamin supplements for the rest of their lives.
+All weight loss surgery patients must take vitamin supplements for the rest of their lives.
 Some gastric bypass patients may also need supplements of iron or B12.